 I have experienced several relocations in my lifetime, ranging from a simple few blocks down the street to a grueling 3,000-mile coast-to-coast move.
 In the past five years, I’ve lived in five different houses.
 My first one happened in 7th grade, when I left my hometown of Miami for Palo Alto, a small city in the San Francisco Bay Area.

 At that point in time, I was still young enough to be exempt from most of the manual labor that comes with transitioning to a new house.
 As I grew older, however, my involvement in each moving process grew as well.
 I became all too familiar with the pain of putting all my possessions into boxes, loading and unloading trucks and the endless trips to the U-HAUL store to buy more supplies.
+At one point, I even hired furniture movers who helped me in moving my heavy furniture across country.

 By my fifth house, I was a seasoned veteran with this process, and the volatility of never staying in one place for longer than a year became nothing new to me.
 But this time, I knew I would be staying in house number five for my last year of high school, and I finally felt stability.